ertis-research/opentwins/docs/docs/overview/concepts.md

 + **Dynamic data.** Data that changes over time and that we will record in time series, such as the position of a mobile robot or the values measured by a sensor.

-TENGO QUE EXPLICAR AQUI QUE ES UN THING, QUE STATIC ES ATTRIBUTE Y TO LO DE DITTO VAYA.
-ABAJO TAMBIEN TEMA POLITICAS Y DEMAS.
+[comment]:<TENGO QUE EXPLICAR AQUI QUE ES UN THING, QUE STATIC ES ATTRIBUTE Y TO LO DE DITTO VAYA.
+ABAJO TAMBIEN TEMA POLITICAS Y DEMAS.>

 For example, consider a DHT22 temperature and humidity sensor.
 Its digital twin, represented in JSON format following the [schema provided by Eclipse Ditto](https://eclipse.dev/ditto/basic-thing.html), would look like this: